elaw142/Trippa/readMeCheckList.md

 1. Clone this repository.
 2. Navigate to the `datadons-app` folder and execute `npm install` to install all necessary app dependencies.
 3. Run `npm start` to launch the app.

+### Backend
+backend is currently hosted on azure however at [azure link](https://datadons2.azurewebsites.net/swagger/index.html) if local host is requred follow these steps

-4. In a separate terminal, navigate to the `datadons-backend` folder.
+5. In a separate terminal, navigate to the `datadons-backend` folder.
-5. Execute `dotnet run` to initiate the backend.
+6. Execute `dotnet run` to initiate the backend.
+7. change the endpoint const within ```ApiHandler.js``` in `datadons-app/src/services`

 ## Features